FROSTR-ORG/igloo-desktop/README.md

 # Igloo
-Frostr keyset manager and remote signer.
+Frostr keyset manager and remote signer for secure distributed key management.

+Igloo is part of the FROSTR ecosystem - a k-of-n remote signing and key management protocol for nostr, using the powers of FROST (Flexible Round-Optimized Schnorr Threshold signatures).

 ## Table of Contents
 - [Implemented Features](#implemented-features)